-The system works, but could it be made easier and simpler for the client?
+The system works, but could it be made easier and simpler?
 Why use two contractors when you could simplify the process by using one?
-If a contractor can provide both services, it means less administration for the client and more streamlined communication between contractor and client.
-It also gives the client the opportunity to take advantage of the more flexible pricing structures that can be offered if the service is integrated – such as the option of a fixed price per blasted cubic metre.
+If a contractor can provide both services, it means less administration for the operation and more streamlined communication between contractor and mine.
+It also gives the mine the opportunity to take advantage of the more flexible pricing structures if the service is integrated – such as the option of a fixed price per blasted cubic metre.

-A best-for-project drill and blast service should apply that mandate to every aspect of a project’s scope – rigs, explosives, detonation systems and so on.
+A best-for-project drill and blast service should apply to every aspect of a project’s scope – rigs, explosives, detonation systems and so on.

-If a contractor can source, for example, the best explosive product for the job rather than being tied to one type of explosive, then the explosive can be properly matched to ground conditions and blast requirements.
-This means a better blast, often at lesser cost.
+For example, if a contractor can source the best explosive product for the job, rather than being tied to one type of explosive, then the explosive can be properly matched to ground conditions and blast requirements.
+This means a better blast.

 On the ground